MyIntervals/PHP-CSS-Parser/README.md

 * `Size` – consists of a numeric `size` value and a unit.
 * `Color` – colors can be input in the form #rrggbb, #rgb or schema(val1, val2, …) but are always stored as an array of ('s' => val1, 'c' => val2, 'h' => val3, …) and output in the second form.
-* `String` – this is just a wrapper for quoted strings to distinguish them from keywords; always output with double quotes.
+* `CSSString` – this is just a wrapper for quoted strings to distinguish them from keywords; always output with double quotes.
 * `URL` – URLs in CSS; always output in URL("") notation.

 There is another abstract subclass of `Value`, `ValueList`.
 A `ValueList` represents a lists of `Value`s, separated by some separation character (mostly `,`, whitespace, or `/`).
 There are two types of `ValueList`s: